T

 museum

-This expansive and critically acclaimed museum offers a comprehensive and moving account of World War II, with a particular focus on Poland's experience.
+An expansive and critically acclaimed museum detailing the causes, events, and consequences of World War II, with a particular focus on Poland's experience.
 Its modern architecture is as striking as its exhibits.

 2. Midday